-- x (Variable) Input variable. - layers (list of str) The list of layer names you want to extract.
+- x (Variable) Input variable.
+It should be prepared by prepare function. - layers (list of str) The list of layer names you want to extract.

 Returns A directory in which the key contains the layer name and the value contains the corresponding feature map variable.